levimastache/1BLaser_Project/README.md

-This is the 1BLaser project before testing with the hardware, comments, and the added possibility of a pre-cut cost approximator (requires numpad).
+This is the 1BLaser project before testing with a load, and from bootup